Nyc Radial Heatmap#

 Custom segment ticks: Right now, segment labels are given via day and hour.
 We don’t need hourly information and we want every day to be labeled.
 We can use a tuple here which will be passed to

 Add segment markers: Moreover, we want to aid the viewer in distinguishing each day more clearly.
 Hence, we can provide marker lines via

 Rotate heatmap: The week starts with Monday and ends with Sunday.
 Accordingly, we want to rotate the plot to have Sunday and Monday be at the top.
 This can be done via

 start_angle=np.pi*19/14.
 The default order is defined by the global sort order which is present in the data.
 The default starting angle is at 12 o’clock.

 heatmap.opts( radial=True, fig_size=300, yticks=None, xmarks=7, ymarks=3, start_angle=np.pi*19/14, xticks=("Friday", "Saturday", "Sunday", "Monday", "Tuesday", "Wednesday", "Thursday"))

 After tweaking the plot defaults, we’re comfortable with the given visualization and can focus on the story the plot tells us.

 There are many interesting findings in this visualization:

-- Friday and Saterday nights clearly stand out with the highest pickup densities as expected.
+Friday and Saturday nights clearly stand out with the highest pickup densities as expected.

-- Weather phenomena also influence taxi service.
-There is a very dark blue stripe at the beginning of the year starting at Saterday 23rd and lasting until Sunday 24th.
+Weather phenomena also influence taxi service.
+There is a very dark blue stripe at the beginning of the year starting at Saturday 23rd and lasting until Sunday 24th.
 Interestingly, there was one of the biggest blizzards in the history of NYC.